 Music 3364 (3 credit hours)

-GE: Visual and Performing Arts and Global Studies and Diversity (Global Studies)
+GE: Visual and Performing Arts (VPA), Global Studies and Diversity (GS), Citizenship for a Diverse and Just World Theme (CT)

 Open to music majors and non-majors.
-No previous musical experience required.
+No musical experience required.

 This course explores the varied relationship between music and politics in the world today.
 It addresses the essential role music plays in the political lives of individuals, communities and states in a variety of cultures and societies.